 The "Liability Adequacy Test" (LAT), provided for by IFRS 4, carried out by portfolio of contracts, consists of comparing the provisions recognised (net of deferred acquisition costs) with a prospective assessment of discounted cash flows.
-At 31 December 2021, the additional provisions for life insurance entities in Asia resulting from this test amounted to \in 4 million (EUR 18 million as of 31 December 2020).
+At 31 December 2022, this test does not reveal any insufficiency.

-The liabilities maturity schedule of undiscounted cash flows is as follows:
+The provisional maturity schedule of projected liability cash flows is as follows:

-Breakdown of the projection of liability flows at 12/31/2021 by estimated maturity In millions of euros inf at 1 year from 1 to 10 years sup at 10 years TOTAL Amount liabilities 6,466 40,563 82,418 129,447
+Breakdown of the projection of liability flows at 12/31/2022 by estimated maturity In millions of euros inf at 1 year from 1 to 10 years sup at 10 years TOTAL Amount of liabilities 7,384 47,122 89,670 144,176